An engaging interpreter…

 Rosana Orsini’s passion for music has always driven her forward in pursuit of beauty and knowledge.
 With a strong belief that there can be no future if there is no awareness of the past, Rosana Orsini unites passion for music and history in her art form.
 She has been engaged in several projects relating music to historical heritage in her home country Brazil, such as the preservation of the Opera House of Ouro Preto (1770) and the restoration of the historical organ of Diamantina (1784-87) and the modern premier of the opera A Noite de São João, the first Brazilian opera written 1860 with music by Elias Álvares Lobo.
 She is currently working on the re-discovery of female conventual music of 18th and 19th century Portugal.
 Her talent as a Lyric Soprano has given her the opportunity to perform the most varied roles on celebrated stages around the world; while her curiosity as a Theatre Historian has led her to uncover important facts about the History of Ibero-American music.

 Born in Vitória (Brazil), Rosana Orsini's work ethic enabled her to become the versatile artist she is nowadays.
 Her repertoire spans from the 16th to the 20th century, including the performance of several Mozart operas (Così Fan Tutte, Le Nozze di Figaro, Don Giovanni), Bizet (Les Pêcheurs de Perles), Puccini (Gianni Schicchi), Verdi (Un Ballo in Maschera) and Massenet Manon.
 She also performed in the first stage production in modern times of the zarzuela Vendado es Amor, no es ciego, by Spanish composer José de Nebra Blasco.
-Alongside performing the role of Venere, she undertook the artistic direction of the production of Il ballo delle Ingrate at the prestigious Festival of Brazilian Colonial Music and Early Music of Juiz de Fora (Brazil), in celebration of the 450th anniversary of Claudio Monteverdi.
+Alongside performing the role of Venere, she undertook the artistic direction of the production of Monteverdi's Il ballo delle Ingrate at the prestigious Festival of Brazilian Colonial Music and Early Music of Juiz de Fora (Brazil), in celebration of the 450th anniversary of Claudio Monteverdi.